|Pilot F/Sgt Alan J. Salter, 414841 (MIA / KIA) Brisbane, QLD

-This aircraft and Boomerang A46-132 took off from Tsili-Tsili Airfield on a tactical reconnaissance mission of the Sanga River area, near Finschafen.
-Escorted by four Airacobras from the 41st Fighter Squadron
+On November 26, 1943 took off from Tsili-Tsili Airfield piloted by F/Sgt Alan John Salter with Boomerang A46-132 on a tactical reconnaissance mission of the Sanga River area near Finschafen.
+The Boomerangs were escorted by four Airacobras from the 41st Fighter Squadron

 The formation was attacked by seven enemy fighters and both Boomerangs were last seen by the fighter escort being engaged by seven Japanese fighters near the mouth of the Sanga River.
 Both failed to return.